helix-editor/helix/book/src/usage/modal-editing-basics.md

 To copy text into the register without deleting it, you can press `y`.
 This will **y**ank the contents of the current selection into the default register.

+To replace the current selection with the contents of the default register, you can press `R`.

 ## Undo and Redo

 The `u` command will undo our most recent action.